o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/components-drop-target.md

 ---
-description: ' Use the DropTarget component with the Draggable component to implement drag-and-drop behavior in the Amazon Lumberyard UI Editor. '
+description: ' Use the DropTarget component with the Draggable component to implement drag-and-drop behavior in the Open 3D Engine UI Editor. '
 title: DropTarget
 ---
 # DropTarget {#ui-editor-components-drop-target}